cloudevents/spec/spec.md

   inside a blob-storage container.
-In this case, the event `source` identifies the subscription scope (storage container), the `type` identifies the "blob created" event, and the `id` uniquely identifies the event instance to distinguish separate occurrences of a same-named blog having been created;
+In this case, the event `source` identifies the subscription scope (storage container), the `type` identifies the "blob created" event, and the `id` uniquely identifies the event instance to distinguish separate occurrences of a same-named blob having been created;
   the name of the newly created blob is carried in `subject`.

   Identifying the subject of the event in context metadata (opposed to only in